erithobra/databases/sql-relational-mapping-lesson/README.md

 	state VARCHAR(10)
 );
 ```
->If you are using pgAdmin, create a new table using the GUI as shown in the previous lesson.

 Now, to create a relationship between these two tables, we'll have to add a new column in the `students` table that will eventually store the reference to the `Address` record for that student.